MacGyer/yii2-materializecss/USAGE.md

 More details information at Materialize Reference, please see the following URL: http://materializecss.com/navbar.html#navbar-dropdown

-Button renders a materialize button.
+Button renders a materialize button
 ------------------------------------

+To generate the Button, please add the following snippet source code into your project:

 ```php
 use macgyer\yii2materializecss\widgets\Button;